thomasebsmith/naive/README.md

 more.
 A Vim emulation mode will also be added.

 #### Known Issues
-- Naive's open dialog does not always appear.
+- Naive's open dialog does not appear when there is no focused window.
 - Syntax highlighting does not work when inserting links in Markdown.
 - The current project is only remembered for one window.
 - Rehighlighting text isn't guaranteed to keep the text the same.